robbievanleeuwen/section-properties/docs/source/rst/testing.rst

 tolerance of :math:`\pm 0.1%`.
 For accuracy, 55,427.3 is used instead of the rounded value.

-For full details and the most updated code of this exampe, see the examples page in the documentation gallery.
+For full details and the most updated code of this exampe, see the :ref:`examples page<ref-ex-peery-beams>` in the documentation gallery.
 For the exact test code execution, check the `source <https://github.com/robbievanleeuwen/section-properties/blob/master/sectionproperties/tests/test_peery.py>`.